aaSchcolnik/Project_Object_Detection/README.md

 <pre>tensorboard --logdir=. </pre>
 Tensorboard will be accessible through your browser and you will be able to see metrics including mAP - mean Average Precision, and Recall.
 <br />

+****
+The images used in this project were obtained from this repository: https://github.com/ari-dasci/OD-WeaponDetection